kj/lucid-shopify/README.md

 ### Configure the default API client

-    Lucid::Shopify.configure(
-      api_key: '...',
+    Lucid::Shopify.configure do |config|
+      config.api_key = '...'
-      api_version: '...', # e.g. '2019-07'
+      config.api_version = '...' # e.g. '2019-07'
-      billing_callback_uri: '...',
+      config.billing_callback_uri = '...'
-      callback_uri: '...', # (for OAuth; unused by this gem)
+      config.callback_uri = '...' # (for OAuth; unused by this gem)
-      logger: Logger.new(STDOUT),
-      scope: '...',
-      shared_secret: '...',
-      webhook_uri: '...',
-    )

-Alternatively load the configuration from a Ruby file.
-The Ruby file is evaluated and should return a hash.

-    Lucid::Shopify.configure_from_file('config/shopify.rb') # the default path

-When loading from a file, any environment variables matching the upcased key with the prefix ‘SHOPIFY_’ will override values in the file.
-For example ‘SHOPIFY_SHARED_SECRET=...’.
+      config.logger = Logger.new(STDOUT)
+      config.scope = '...'
+      config.shared_secret = '...'
+      config.webhook_uri = '...'
+    end

-All keys are optional and in some private apps, you may not require any configuration at all.
+All settings are optional and in some private apps, you may not require any configuration at all.

 Additionally, each API request requires authorisation: